How to prevent data theft by employees

 2. Implement USB device management

-As part of your access limitation strategy, pay particular attention to USB device management.
+While USB drives aren’t as widely used as they once were, they’re not entirely out of circulation.
+As part of your access limitation strategy, pay particular attention to managing devices with USB ports.
 Copying company data from your server to a thumb drive is one of the easiest ways employees can steal data.
-A USB device management system will alert you when suspicious or unknown devices are connected to work laptops and computers, control access to the devices, and block them.

 3. Retain access to user accounts